Ed-Fi-Exchange-OSS/MappingEDU/docs/getting-started/Installation.md

 ## Database Installation

 Creating the initial MappingEdu database requires access to a SQL Server instance.
-You can run the database installation from Visual Studio using the [Entity Framework command line tool](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/migrations/migrate-exe), `migrate.exe`.
+You can run the database installation from Visual Studio or using the [Entity Framework command line tool](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/migrations/migrate-exe), `migrate.exe`.